akkik04/akkik04/README.md

 - 👋 Hi, I’m @akkik04.
 - 👀 I’m interested in implementing and maintaining software and hardware (e.g., algorithms, circuits, machine learning, etc.)
-- 🌱 I’m currently learning Python and C++ while expanding my previous knowledge of Java.
+- 🌱 I’m currently working with the Arduino electronics and learning Python.
 - 🤝 I’m looking to collaborate...
 - 📫 How to reach me: Email - akshithkandivanam@gmail.com